Skip to main content

 for num in num_set:

-# Only start counting from sequence start
+# KEY INSIGHT: only start counting from the beginning of a sequence

-if num - 1 not in num_set:
+if num - 1 not in num_set: # num is a sequence start

 current = num